AdobeDocs/release-notes.en/current.md

 ---

-# Experience Cloud Release Notes - October 2019
+# INTERNAL REVIEW - Experience Cloud Release Notes - October 2019

 New features and fixes in the Adobe Experience Cloud.